Italian Army in Russia: Main operations

-Finally the ARMIR faced Operation Little Saturn in December 1942.
+Finally, the ARMIR faced Operation Little Saturn in December 1942.
 The aim of this Soviet operation was the complete annihilation of the Italian 8th Army, as a result of the operations related to the Battle of Stalingrad.

 On 11 December 1942 the Soviet 63rd Army, backed by T-34 tanks and fighter-bombers, first attacked the weakest Italian sector.
 This sector was held on the right by the Ravenna and Cosseria infantry divisions.
 Indeed, from the Soviet bridgehead at Mamon, 15 divisions—supported by at least 100 tanks—attacked the Italian Cosseria and Ravenna Divisions, and although outnumbered 9 to 1, the Italians resisted until 19 December, when ARMIR headquarters finally ordered the battered divisions to withdraw.
 Only before Christmas both divisions were driven back and defeated, after heavy and bloody fighting.

 Meanwhile, on 17 December 1942, the Soviet 21st Army and the Soviet 5th Tank Army attacked and defeated what remained of the Romanians to the right of the Italians.
 At about the same time, the Soviet 3rd Tank Army and parts of the Soviet 40th Army hit the Hungarians to the left of the Italians.
 This resulted in a collapse of the Axis front, north of Stalingrad: the ARMIR was encircled, but for some days the Italian troops were able—with huge casualties—to stop the attacking Soviet troops.

-The Soviet 1st Guards Army then attacked the Italian center which was held by the 298th German, the Pasubio, the Torino, the Prince Amedeo Duke of Aosta, and the Sforzesca divisions.
+The Soviet 1st Guards Army then attacked the Italian centre which was held by the 298th German, the Pasubio, the Torino, the Prince Amedeo Duke of Aosta, and the Sforzesca divisions.
 After eleven days of bloody fighting against overwhelming Soviet forces, these divisions were surrounded and defeated and Russian air support resulted in the death of General Paolo Tarnassi, commander of the Italian armoured force in Russia.

-On 14 January 1943, after a short pause, the 6th Soviet Army attacked the divisions of the Alpine Corps.
+On 14 January 1943, after a short pause, the 6th Soviet Army attacked the divisions of the Alpine Corps as part of the Ostrogozhsk-Rossosh offensive.
 These units had been placed on the left flank of the Italian army and, to date, were still relatively unaffected by the battle.
-However, the Alpini’s position had turned critical after the collapse of the Italian center, the collapse of the Italian right flank, and the simultaneous collapse of the Hungarian troops to the left of the Alpini.
+However, the Alpini's position had turned critical after the collapse of the Italian centre, the collapse of the Italian right flank, and the simultaneous collapse of the Hungarian troops to the left of the Alpini.
 The Julia Division and Cuneense Division were destroyed.
 Members of the 1 Alpini Regiment, part of Cuneese Division, burned the regimental flags to keep them from being captured.
 Part of the Tridentina Division and other withdrawing troops managed to escape the encirclement.